xcp-ng/xcp-ng-org/docs/troubleshooting/common-problems.md

 ---

-## Missing templates when creating a new VM
+## 📋 Missing templates when creating a new VM {#missing-templates-when-creating-a-new-vm}

 ### Cause